 The Handbook requires maintenance as things develop or when something changes.
 It requires effort and dedication to keep it up-to-date, but despite all that, it was a very successful push towards ensuring consistency as a company.
 A due effort to make sure we all follow the same processes, the same methodology, as a way to ramp-up unification, and again consolidate our company.

-A long time ago, Rui decided to put his glory days as a Designer behind his back to embrace the Managing Partner role at Significa.
+A long time ago Rui decided to put his glory days as a designer behind his back to embrace the Managing Partner role at Significa.
+Now, no one knows exactly what he does when he’s not playing Nintendo.
 He believes himself to be the deserving Significa 2020, 2021, and 2022 Cook-off champion and is having a hard time acknowledging the truth.Author page